22 of March, 2021 – 7:58 PM

 It was my turn to frown at the reminder that this girl was a fourth year.
 “How long has she been at AOA?”

 “What do you mean?
 She’s a senior now, so three years I guess.”

 “She said she’s always been there,” I revealed in a whisper.
-“And she looked all disheveled as if she had been attacked.”
+“And her clothes were a mess, almost as if she’d been attacked.”